koirodev/kordion/README.md

 # Kordion
-**Kordion** is a library for quickly creating flexible accordions on a page.
+**Kordion** is a library for quickly creating flexible accordions on a page using JavaScript.
 It allows you to create accordions with various settings and styles, as well as control them using JavaScript. **Kordion uses vanilla JavaScript** and does not depend on third-party libraries, which makes it lightweight and fast.

 ## 📋 Table of Contents